-Our lobby is transformed into an intimate club setting for the Jazz & Creative Institute Faculty Ensemble.
+We welcome the Jazz & Creative Institute Faculty Ensemble to the SCA for a socially distanced outdoor concert!
 These hot young artists serve up cool standards and original tunes.
 Rounding out the band is noted vocalist (and WMU faculty) Greg Jasperse bringing fresh song stylings.

 From bebop to modern jazz, you’re in for an evening of unforgettable entertainment.